simonmichael/hledger/MANUAL.md

     track the expenses in the currencies there were made, while keeping your base account in single currency

-#### Formatting the description field

-If you want to combine more than one field from the CVS row into the description field you can use an formatting expression for `description-field`.
+- If you want to combine more than one field from the CVS row into the description field you can use an formatting expression for `description-field`.
+For example:

-With this rule:
+    CSV input:

+        11/2009/09,Flubber Co,50,My comment

+    description-field in rules file:

         $ description-field %(1)/%(3)

-and this CVS input:

-    $ 11/2009/09,Flubber Co,50,My comment

-you will get this record:
+    converted output:

         2009/09/11 Flubber Co/My comment
             income:unknown             $50
             Assets:MyAccount          $-50

-#### Converting streams

-The convert command also supports converting standard input if you're streaming a CSV file from the web or another tool.
+- The convert command also supports converting standard input if you're streaming a CSV file from the web or another tool.
 Use `-` (or nothing) as the input file and hledger will read from stdin.
 You must specify the rules file in this case:

         $ cat foo.csv | fixup | hledger convert --rules foo.rules

-### histogram

-The histogram command displays a quick bar chart showing transaction counts by day, week, month or other reporting interval.
+#### test

+This command runs hledger's internal self-tests and displays a quick report.
+The -v option shows more detail, and a pattern can be provided to filter tests by name.
+It's mainly used in development, but it's also nice to be able to test for smoke at any time.

 Examples:

+    $ hledger test
+    $ hledger test -v balance

+### Reporting commands

+These are the commands for querying your ledger.

+#### balance

+The balance command displays accounts and their balances, indented to show the account hierarchy.
+Examples:

+    $ hledger balance
-    $ hledger histogram -p weekly dining
+    $ hledger balance food -p 'last month'

+A final total is displayed, use `--no-total` to suppress this.
+Also, the `--depth N` option shows accounts only to the specified depth, useful for an overview:

+    $ for y in 2006 2007 2008 2009 2010; do echo; echo $y; hledger -f $y.journal balance ^expenses --depth 2; done

+With `--flat`, a non-hierarchical list of full account names is displayed instead.
+This mode shows just the accounts actually contributing to the balance, making the arithmetic a little more obvious to non-hledger users.
+In this mode you can also use `--drop N` to elide the first few account name components.
+Note `--depth` doesn't work too well with `--flat` currently;
+it hides deeper accounts rather than aggregating them.

-### print
+#### print

 The print command displays full transactions from the journal file, tidily formatted and showing all amounts explicitly.
 The output of print is